ste-fire-dev/AngularTraining/exercises/day_1_your_first_angular_project/assigment.md

     \---tsconfig.app.json
 ```

 The main file for for your component is `imitator.component.ts`.
 This file serves as a controller.
 Here you will implement all the logic of the component.
-Here you can also see how the component is linked to a coresponding html file and a css file:
+Here you can also see how the component is linked to a coresponding html file and a css file.

+<div style="page-break-after: always;"></div>

-Check the figure bellow to understand what the code inside the imitator.component.ts file means.
+Check the code bellow to understand what the code inside the imitator.component.ts file means.

 ```TypeScript
 import { Component, OnInit } from '@angular/core'; // Functions imported from the Angular framework